 - Trim tough end off asparagus spears (try to keep spears similar lengths).
 Blanch asparagus in boiling water for 2 minutes.
 Then place immediately in ice water. (this will brighten the color and help the asparagus be crisp-tender when baked.)

-4. Move pastry dough to baking sheet and score a 1-inch border around the edges with a small sharp knife.
+- Move pastry dough to baking sheet and score a 1-inch border around the edges with a small sharp knife.
 Prick the pastry all over (inside the score line) with a fork.
 Brush an egg wash (beaten egg with a bit of milk or water) lightly over the outer crust.
 This will give it a golden shine when it bakes.
 Bake about 10 minutes and let cool.

-6. Mix the cheese, parsley, egg, milk, ¼ teaspoon pepper in a medium bowl to combine.
+- Mix the cheese, parsley, egg, milk, ¼ teaspoon pepper in a medium bowl to combine.
 Spread the cheese mixture over the puff pastry inside the border.

 - Toss asparagus with olive oil, ½ teaspoon garlic salt and ¼ teaspoon pepper to coat.
 Arrange the asparagus end to tip across the puff pastry.
 Trim any pieces that are too long.
 The tart looks best with same-length asparagus spears.

-10. Bake 15 minutes or until edges of pastry are golden brown.
+- Bake 15 minutes or until edges of pastry are golden brown.
 Remove from oven and sprinkle lightly with lemon zest.